iizotov/athena-federated-query-workshop/README.md

 ![](/img/2021-04-06-12-14-06.png)

-For this Athena DynamoDB Connector, there are a few fields that we need to populate:
+To complete installation of Athena DynamoDB Connector, we need to populate a few application settings (bottom right part of the screen):

-**Application name**: Leave it as default name - AthenaDynamoDBConnector
+**Application name**: Leave it as default name - `AthenaDynamoDBConnector`

 **SpillBucket**: Put `athena-federation-workshop-<AWS_ACCOUNT_NUMBER>`